simhadripraveena2-bit/simhadripraveena2-bit/README.md

 Built an end-to-end face identification pipeline integrating **deep learning-based facial embeddings and geometric landmark measurements** for improved recognition.
 Developed a FastAPI backend + Django frontend to enable real-time identity classification.

 🔹 **Graph Convolutional Networks for Flood Prediction (IIT Kharagpur)**
-Designed a **spatio-temporal rainfall + inflow prediction framework** using **HDBSCAN/DBSCAN clustering, dynamic graph construction, and GNNs** (PyTorch Geometric).
-Improved prediction interpretability by modeling rainfall propagation across regions.
+Built a rainfall-to-inflow prediction framework using spatial rainfall grids + inflow data.
+Data preprocessing transforms rainfall grid into a structured format; a baseline model (e.g. RandomForest) is used; and a Graph Neural Network (PyTorch Geometric) is implemented to learn spatio-temporal dependencies for inflow prediction.
+Includes data ingestion, preprocessing, modeling, evaluation — with clustering and graph-based analysis for rainfall events and inflow forecasting.

 🔹 **House Price Prediction (Full-stack ML system)**
 Implemented an **XGBoost regression model** with data preprocessing and feature engineering, deployed using **FastAPI + Django** to provide interactive prediction dashboards.